By Danielle Ryan Broida

 Registered Herbalist (AHG), Holistic Nutritionist, and Instructor of Mycology

-Lion’s Mane (Hericium erinaceus) is your brain’s best friend when you want to get stuff done.
+Lion’s Mane (Hericium erinaceus) is your brain’s best friend by supporting productivity, creativity, and focus.
+Think of Lion’s Mane like a pencil sharpener, allowing you to be on point as you put your mind to the next task.
 To get the most benefits, extract the Lion’s Mane wood-grown fruiting bodies and then spray-dry the concentrate.
 Influencer, speaker & art director, Chelsea Yamase describes Lion’s Mane as “an indispensable part of my morning routine” and something that “enhances my productivity” and gives her “deeply focused, even energy”.

 "Mushroom Hot Cocoa Is Now a Thing"